Flag of the Ukrainian Insurgent Army: In independent Ukraine

 According to Serhy Yekelchyk, the image of Stepan Bandera acquired a new meaning in the course of the Revolution of Dignity as a symbol of resistance to the corrupt Russian-sponsored regime, set apart from the historical role of Bandera as a supporter of ethnonationalism— this symbolism as it relates to the red-and-black flag was further strengthened when Right Sector formed military units that fought in Eastern Ukraine.
 Andrii Portnov argues that this was facilitated by a rejection of Russia's portrayal of Ukrainians as 'fascists' and 'Banderites' and a general lack of knowledge about the activity of the UPA.

-Since the Russian invasion

-According to political scientist and historian Georgiy Kasianov, the nationalist memory narrative of the OUN and UPA as 'independence fighters against two totalitarian regimes' became an integral part of a "nationalist heroic myth" aimed at mobilising against Russian aggression.
-This narrative received strong state support between 2014 and 2018 with the slogan, flag, and anthem of the OUN promoted in broader liberation discourse while the totalitarian nature of the original OUN-B was concealed.
 The red-and-black flag was heavily promoted by Svoboda at the local level where the party was more successful— in Central Ukraine, it was referred to as the "flag of the struggle" rather than the more controversial "flag of the OUN".

-One modern interpretation of the flag is to see it as the flag of Ukraine, drenched in blood as a result of the Russo-Ukrainian War.

-Despite the successful rehabilitation of symbols used by the far-right, these parties were unable to translate their symbolic capital into political achievements— these groups received 0.7% of the presidential vote and six seats in the Verkhovna Rada in the 2014 elections and, in 2019, 1.6% and one seat respectively.
-According to Kasianov, positive attitudes towards nationalist formations surged in 2014–2017 and 2022 when many Ukrainians perceived the OUN and UPA in the context of Russia's aggression.

 According to historian Jars Balan, the red-and-black flag has been used since the full-scale invasion by those who want to identify with the tradition of militant Ukrainian nationalism and who "respect the fact that the OUN and UPA took up arms in the struggle for Ukrainian independence".

-Usage

 Activists of the Ukrainian nationalist party Right Sector fly the red-and-black flags together with the flag of UNA-UNSO and the flag of Ukraine.